mbuesch/pyprofibus/doc/hardware.rst

 pyprofibus on Linux with /dev/ttyS0 or /dev/ttyAMA0 serial port
 ===============================================================

-Using the Linux serial port is a supported albeit slow alternative to connect pyprofibus to a Profibus network.
-It only supports low baud rates of up to about 19200 baud.
-However that depends on the actual hardware.
+Using the Linux serial port is a supported way to connect pyprofibus to a Profibus network.
+On some boards it may only supports low baud rates of up to about 19200 baud.
+However that depends on the actual serial transceiver hardware.
 On certain embedded boards with flexible serial hardware, high baudrates such as 1.5 MBaud may also be possible.

 To run pyprofibus on serial port configure pyprofibus as follows: